temills/robot-feature-learning-v1/README.md

-# BilliardsApp
+# Robot app
-JsPsych experiment as simple flask app
+flask app running experiment to test how people learn about items and their features in a novel category.